Moa Martinson: Decline and divorce

 On 6 June 1934, Harry abruptly left Martinson and the house in Johannesdal and took to the road again, leaving behind the manuscript for Flowering Nettle (Nässlorna blomma).
 When he had been gone ten days, Martinson posted a personal telegram on the Swedish radio urging him to come home.
 With the announcement, Harry's flight became public and the story circulated in the newspapers.
 The couple kept in contact indirectly through their publishers and friends.
 On 2 August, Martinsson wrote to Harry that she was going to commit suicide and that the manuscript was going to follow her to the grave.
 She had buried the manuscript in the woods.
-The letter reached Harry while he worked his passage aboard a ship to Rottedam.
+The letter reached Harry while he worked his passage aboard a ship to Rotterdam.
 A week later, he was back home in Johannesdal and he, Martinson and one of their sons dug up the manuscript.

 In August 1934, the couple were invited to the first All Union Congress of Soviet Writers in Moscow as part of the Swedish delegation.
 Gorky became the first chairman of the congress during which the new doctrine of Socialist realism was formed.
 Martinson became fascinated by the communist society, while Harry was appalled by Stalin's cult of personality.

 In the autumn of 1935, the tension between Martinson and Harry seemed to have disappeared.
 She was working on Mor gifter sig.
 In 1937, she decided to leave the Bonnier publishing company.
 Instead she joined the Tidens publisher which was owned by the Swedish Social Democratic Party.
 Martinson decided to leave because she had been having disagreements with Tor Bonnier since 1934.
 He was one of the Bonnier-founder's two grandsons who jointly ran the company at the time.
 Her choice of Tidens was also partly due to political reasons.
 Starting with a collection of poems called Motsols ("Counterclockwise"), Martinson's works were now published by Tidens.
 She had been working on Motsols for ten years.
 It consisted of poems about politics, love and nature.